Zusk/NifViewer/research/block-index-notes.md

 4. **NiSkinInstance / NiSkinData (skinned meshes)**
    - `NiTriShape.skin_instance_ref` → `NiSkinInstance`: identifies the skeleton root and the list of bone block refs.
    - `NiSkinInstance.data_ref` → `NiSkinData`: per-bone bind pose, optional vertex weights (`VertexWeightIndexes` + `VertexWeights`), and bounding spheres.
 This is only needed for meshes that animate; static props simply omit the skin fields.

+5. **NiTriStrips (strip-based geometry)**
+   - Some Civ 4 assets (e.g. `horsearcher.nif`) replace `NiTriShape` with `NiTriStrips`.
+The transform/material sections are identical, but the geometry block points at `NiTriStripsData`, which stores strips instead of discrete faces.
+Each data block encodes `num_strips`, a `strip_lengths[]` array, a `has_points` flag, and a concatenated `points[]` list whose length equals the sum of strip lengths (see `doc/NiTriStripsData.html`).
+Reconstructing triangles is the standard OpenGL strip algorithm: walk each strip, emit `(i, i+1, i+2)` triples, and flip winding after every triangle.
+Degenerate runs (duplicate indices) also flip winding.
+Once expanded back into a triangle list, the data drops into the same pipeline as `NiTriShapeData`.

 ### Scripted extraction example